-Arkansas Department of Education Rules Governing the Certification and Continuing Professional Development of Child Nutrition Directors, Managers and Workers (March 2005) (DOC)
+Division of Elementary and Secondary Education (DESE) Rules Governing the Certification and Continuing Professional Development of Child Nutrition Directors, Managers and Workers (March 2005) (DOC)

 Professional Standards for All School Nutrition Employees – Summary of the Final Rule Effective July 1, 2015 (PDF)

 Labels & Product Information